Demographics of Pakistan

-Pakistan had a population of 213,222,917 according to the final results of the 2017 Census of Pakistan.
-This figure includes Pakistan's four provinces, Islamabad Capital Territory, Azad Kashmir, and Gilgit-Baltistan.
-Pakistan is the world's fifth-most populated country.
+Pakistan had a population of 241,499,431 according to the final results of the 2023 census.
+This figure includes the country's four provinces e.g. Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan and the Islamabad Capital Territory.
+Azad Kashmir and Gilgit-Baltistan's census data is yet to be approved by CCI Council of Pakistan.
+Pakistan is the world's fifth–most populous country.

-Between 1951 and 2017, Pakistan's population expanded over sixfold, going from 33.7 million to 207.7 million.
+Between 1951 and 2023, Pakistan's population expanded over sevenfold, going from 33.7 million to 241.5 million.
 The country has a relatively high, although declining, growth rate supported by high birth rates and low death rates.
 Between 1998 and 2017, the average annual population growth rate stood at +2.40%.

-Dramatic social changes have led to urbanisation and the emergence of two megacities: Karachi and Lahore.
+Dramatic social changes have led to urbanization and the emergence of two megacities: Karachi and Lahore.
 The country's urban population more than tripled between 1981 and 2017 (from 23.8 million to 75.7 million), as Pakistan's urbanisation rate rose from 28.2% to 36.4%.
 Even with this, the nation's urbanisation rate remains one of the lowest in the world, and in 2017, over 130 million Pakistanis (making up nearly 65% of the population) lived in rural areas.

-Due to a high fertility rate, estimated at 3.5 in 2022, Pakistan has one of the world's youngest populations.
+Due to a high fertility rate, which was estimated at 3.5 in 2022, Pakistan has one of the world's youngest populations.
 The 2017 census recorded that 40.3% of the country's population was under the age of 15, while only 3.7% of Pakistanis were aged 65 or more.
 The median age of the country was 19, while its sex ratio was recorded to be 105 males per 100 females.

-The demographic history of Pakistan from the ancient Indus Valley civilisation to the modern era includes the arrival and settlement of many cultures and ethnic groups in the modern region of Pakistan from Eurasia and the nearby Middle East.
+The demographic history of Pakistan from the ancient Indus Valley civilization to the modern era includes the arrival and settlement of many cultures and ethnic groups in the modern region of Pakistan from Eurasia and the nearby Middle East.
 Because of this, Pakistan has a multicultural, multilinguistic, and multiethnic society.
-Despite Urdu being Pakistan's lingua franca, estimates on how many languages are spoken in the country range from 75 to 85, and in 2017, the country's three largest ethnolinguistic groups were the Punjabis (making up 38.8% of the total population), the Pashtuns (18.2%), and the Sindhis (14.6%).
 Pakistan is also thought to have the world's fourth-largest refugee population, estimated at 1.4 million in mid-2021 by the UNHCR.

 Population

 The 2017 census recorded a population of 207,684,626 living in Pakistan's four provinces and the Islamabad Capital Territory.
 The census also reported that Azad Kashmir's population stood at 4,045,367 and Gilgit-Baltistan's population was 1,492,924.
 This meant that the total population of Pakistan in 2017 was 213,222,917.

 The statistics in the graphs below were created by the United Nations in July 2022, and are covered in more detail in the following section.
 This data includes Azad Kashmir and Gilgit-Baltistan.
+For years, the country with a population exceeding 230 million has been grappling to achieve economic stability.
+The people of Pakistan are living in a precarious situation, with an uncertain future in the country.